Glaucoma Treatment & Surgery on Long Island, NY

 There is no cure for glaucoma.
 The goal of treatment is to preserve the patient’s remaining, functional vision by ensuring proper fluid drainage, thereby lowering the intraocular pressure.
 In mild cases, glaucoma can be managed through medicated eye drops and/or oral medication.
 If these treatments fail, glaucoma surgery may be required.

-Glaucoma Surgery at Island Eye
+Glaucoma Surgery in Long Island

 Island Eye Surgicenter is equipped with the latest surgical technologies and lasers for effective glaucoma treatments, which include: